shraken/gboot/README.md

 rm Oracle_VM_VirtualBox_Extension_Pack-5.2.2-119230.vbox-extpack
 ```

-*NOTE: You must fill out the info form and download the latest JLink software package from SEGGER from the above link to flash the gboot bootloader project the first time.
-Alternatively, you can copy the hex file and program using traditional SiLabs 8-bit USB debug adapters.
+*NOTE: You must fill out the info form and download the latest JLink Linux x64 software package from SEGGER with the above link to flash the gboot bootloader project for the first time.
+Alternatively, you can copy the hex file to a native OS and program using traditional SiLabs 8-bit USB debug adapters.

 ### Build and Flashing It